MDaniol/mSTP/index.md

 mSTP project is conducted in [Analog Astronaut Training Center](https://www.astronaut.center/) in Krakow, Poland.
 We encourage you to visit their website and join the Analog Astronauts community!

-### mSTP App
+## mSTP App

-The mSTP app is currently in the process of publication at the Google Play.
+**The mSTP app is currently in the process of publication at the Google Play.
 It will be available soon!
-Stay tuned!.
+Stay tuned!**

 ### Privacy Policy